Small Nuclear Power Reactors

 Eventually IRIS is expected to have a capital cost and production cost comparable with larger plants.
 But any small unit such as this will potentially have a funding profile and flexibility otherwise impossible with larger plants.
 As one module is finished and starts producing electricity, it will generate positive cash flow for the next module to be built.
 Westinghouse estimates that 1000 MWe delivered by three IRIS units built at three year intervals financed at 10% for ten years require a maximum negative cash flow less than $700 million (compared with about three times that for a single 1000 MWe unit).
 For developed countries small modular units offer the opportunity of building as necessary; for developing countries it may be the only option, because their electric grids cannot take 1000+ MWe single units.

 a.
-Those built as neutron sources are not designed to produce heat or steam, and are less relevant here.
+In USA, UK, France, Russia, China, and India, mostly using high-enriched fuel.
+Reactors built as neutron sources are not designed to produce heat or steam, and are less relevant here.
 [Back]

 b.
 A very general rule is that no single unit should be larger than 15% of grid capacity [Back]